wso2-attic/esb-connectors/linkedin-connector-test/README.txt

         </packages>
     </test>

-4. Copy proxy files to location "Integration_Test\products\esb\4.8.1\modules\integration\connectors\src\test\resources\artifacts\ESB\config\proxies\linkedin\"
+4. Copy proxy files to following location "Integration_Test\products\esb\4.8.1\modules\integration\connectors\src\test\resources\artifacts\ESB\config\proxies\linkedin\"

-5. Copy request files to location "Integration_Test\products\esb\4.8.1\modules\integration\connectors\src\test\resources\artifacts\ESB\config\restRequests\linkedin\"
+5. Copy request files to following "Integration_Test\products\esb\4.8.1\modules\integration\connectors\src\test\resources\artifacts\ESB\config\restRequests\linkedin\"

 6. Edit the "linkedin.properties" at Integration_Test\products\esb\4.8.1\modules\integration\connectors\src\test\resources\artifacts\ESB\connector\config using valid and relevant data.
 Parameters to be changed are mentioned below.

-	- accessToken: Please use the sandbox account created below no-7.
+	- accessToken: Use the sandbox account created below no-7.
 Get the access token by the following URL :http://developer.linkedin.com/documents/authentication.
-Alternatively you can also follow the below mentioned steps to derive the access token through apigee console.
+	- Alternatively you can also follow the below mentioned steps to get the access token through apigee console.
 		- Navigate to https://apigee.com/console/linkedin
 		- Under “Authentication” select Oauth2
 		- Select sign in with linkedIn
 		- Provide ur username and password on re-directed page and click allow access
 		- It will come back to apigee page and click send (request URL should https://api.linkedin.com/v1/people/~)
 		- You will have access token in respose
-	- myPublicUrl: public URL which belongs to the access token of the test account.
+	- myPublicUrl: public URL which is belongs to the test account.
 (Use the redirected URL here.
 Eg: http://www.linkedin.com/pub/darshana-silva/91/b8b/3a1)
-	- memberId: A valid id of a connection.
+	- memberId: A valid memner id. [this member must be a connection of the test account].
 	- publicProfileUrl: public profile URL of a connection (for other accounts).
 (Use the redirected URL here.
 Eg: http://www.linkedin.com/in/janakaranathunga)
 	- companyId: A valid id of a company.
 	- jobId: A valid job id.